yktoo/yktoo.com/content/blog/posts/0411/index.en.md

 image: "https://res.cloudinary.com/yktoo/image/upload/blog/0dia9k0gfhbs1940.jpg"
 ---

-It's time to fulfil my promise and publish a review of my "{{< a "0384" "inflatable treasure" >}}", which perhaps can better be described as the {{< a "http://ali.pub/3unhyy" "Xiaomi Mijia Electric Pump" >}}.
+It's time to fulfil my promise and publish a review of my "[inflatable treasure](0384)", which perhaps can better be described as the [Xiaomi Mijia Electric Pump](http://ali.pub/3unhyy).

 <!--more-->